Has the Messiah Abolished the Law of God?

 εν IN “THE” δυναμει POWER σημειων OF SIGNS και AND τερατων WONDERS, εν IN “THE” δυναμει POWER πνευματος OF “THE” SPIRIT θεουOF GOD; ωστεSO AS FOR με ME απο FROM ιερουσαλημJERUSALEM, και AND κυκλωIN A CIRCUIT μεχρι τουUNTO ιλλυρικου ILLYRICUM, πεπληρωκεναι TO HAVE FULLY PREACHED το THE ευαγγελιονGLAD TIDINGS του OF THE χριστουCHRIST;

-“Our sacred literature does not use obscure language, but describes most things in words clearly indicating their meaning.
-Therefore it is necessary at all times to delve into the literal meaning of words to achieve complete understanding of what is actually meant.”
+“Our sacred literature does not use obscure language but describes most things in words clearly indicating their meaning.
+Therefore, it is necessary at all times to delve into the literal meaning of words to achieve complete understanding of what is actually meant.”

 Rabbi Samson Raphael Hirsch (1808-1888)

 What should we say, “The Gospel was done away with?”
-No, the Gospel was fully preached as Yeshua, the Law of God in flesh, fully preached Torah to the extend that no one could have an excuse not to do Torah.
+No, the Gospel was fully preached as Yeshua, the Law of God in flesh, fully preached Torah to the extent that no one could have an excuse not to do Torah.
 Actually, the Torah of YHVH is a delight to do (Psalm 119).
 And like Him we can also fully preach Torah as an example of obedience and love for the Creator.

 The Hebrew Matthew vs. the Greek Matthew